 What you can do: It’s a great idea to have a continuous monitoring process that looks at systems, event logs, and alerts on a regular basis to identify potential breaches and security incidents.
 You can help prepare for issues that you’ve missed by reviewing your organizational Incident Response policy and making sure you’ve exercised it recently.

-Now you’ve scared me, I’m not sure I want this internal penetration test.
+I’m not sure I want this internal penetration test…

 It’s not as bad as it sounds.
 As mentioned above, these issues don’t happen often.
 But with some proper planning and good security hygiene, you can help make sure they don’t happen to you.
 As penetration testers, we want to do everything we can to set you up for a successful penetration test and prevent any potential disruptions.
 After all, one of the major benefits of a penetration test is to find and fix issues before they cause problems for the business.